WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 | All genes that have GO term x, or protein domain Y| Protein domains or GO terms associated with a gene ID    |
 | All genes that have GO term x, or protein domain Y| IDs of orthologous genes, % identity   |

-Filters and attributes can be combined to produce more complex queries and customised output; for example: you might want to retrieve the IDs and predicted protein domains of all of the genes from _Schistosoma mansoni_ chromosome 1 that have a predicted signal peptide.
+Query Filters and Output attributes can be combined to produce more complex queries and customised output; for example: you might want to retrieve the IDs and predicted protein domains of all of the genes from _Schistosoma mansoni_ chromosome 1 that have a predicted signal peptide.
 We’ll walk through this example to get started.

 * From the WormBase ParaSite homepage, select BioMart from the tool bar, or the BioMart icon.

 ![](figures/figure_5.1.png)

-We have to set three query filters: the genome (the _S. mansoni_ genome), genomic location (chromosome 1), and a protein domain (genes whose protein product have a predicted signal peptide).
+We have to set three Query Filters: the genome (the _S. mansoni_ genome), genomic location (chromosome 1), and a protein domain (genes whose protein product have a predicted signal peptide).

 * Select “Species”, tick the “genome” checkbox and scroll down to select “Schistosoma mansoni (PRJEA36577)”.